 The Corporate Governance Statement outlines the Corporate Governance practices that Peoplecare Health Limited ("Peoplecare") has in place to ensure it is directed and managed effectively and appropriately for the benefit of members.
-These practices are a system of directing and controlling the affairs, policies, functions and actions of the company, while managing business risk.
-Below is a summary of the Corporate Governance Statement and the full version can be located at peoplecare.com.au/help-centre/policies
+These practices are a system of directing and controlling the affairs, policies, functions and actions of the Company, while managing business risk.
+Below is a summary of the Corporate Governance Statement: